ibexa/documentation-user/docs/getting_started/get_started.md

 ![User preferences menu](img/user_preferences.png)

-Here you can [change your user password](get_started.md#change-the-password) and define your user preferences, such as preferred timezone, short and full date and time format, or back office language.
+Here you can [change your user password](get_started.md#change-the-password) and define your user preferences, such as preferred timezone, short and full date, and time format, or back office language.

 **Location**